 Donating Blood: Giving the Gift of Life

-Did you know that more than 95% of Americans reaching age 72 will need blood or a blood product at some point in their lifetime?
-But sadly, less than 5% of healthy Americans who are eligible to donate blood actually do donate each year.
+Did you know that many Americans will need blood or a blood product at some point in their lifetime?
+But sadly, only a small percentage of healthy Americans who are eligible to donate blood actually do donate each year.

 - Be healthy